thechosensausage/PowerPrank/README.md

 ## Note

-It's vital to use correct architecture for your machine, due to some winapi limitation and WoW64 redirection.
+It's vital to use correct architecture for your machine.
+Due to some winapi limitation and WoW64 redirection, x86 emulation will mess up everything.

 ## Demo